cokelaer/colormap/README.rst

 ========= ================================================================================
 Version   Description
 ========= ================================================================================
+1.3.0     * support for poetry 2.0 thanks to @cjwatson PR#26
+          * Slightly better doc
+1.2.0
 1.1.0     * switch to pyproject. remove easydev dependency. compat for python 3.11 and
             3.12
 1.0.6     * Fix a matplotlib deprecation